 - Must be of an outdoor design style. - Must be hardy, sturdy and portable. - Must be solid enough to resist wind gusts. - Must be constructed of materials that do not deteriorate quickly. - Must be easy to clean. - Tables and chairs must have a minimum 30mm diameter rubber pad at their base to protect the parklet surface.
-It is the business owner's responsibility to maintain the base of all items and to ensure items placed on the footpath do not cause damage.
-The cost of repairing any damage caused will be borne by the applicant. - Bar-style furniture is only acceptable if standard height tables and chairs are also provided for accessibility purposes. - No advertising is permitted on tables and chairs. - Must be packed away into the building at the end of each trading period - Furniture is preferably manufactured of recycled materials, and/or of materials that can be recycled at the end of their useful life.
+It is the business owner's responsibility to maintain the base of all items and ensure items placed on the parklet surface do not cause damage.
+The cost of repairing any damage will be borne by the permit-holder. - Must be stackable and readily removable for storage within premises. - Bar-style furniture is not supported.
+A table must be between 0.7 to 0.8m in height and a chair or seat between 0.4 to 0.5m in height. - No advertising is permitted on tables and chairs. - Council officers must assess all furniture before it is purchased and installed.
+Furniture designs will be considered on a case-by-case basis.

-Placement and storage of movable furniture
+Placement and storage of removable furniture

-The number of tables and chairs placed within a business parklet must allow for unobstructed access and circulation for all patrons and staff.
+- The number of tables and chairs placed within a business parklet must allow for unobstructed access and circulation for all patrons and staff. - A minimum space of four-square metres is typical for a table and four chairs (2m x 2m) and a distance of 0.5m should be allowed between adjoining settings. - 2-person table requires a minimum of 2m2 (unless a narrow footpath) - 3-person table requires a minimum of 3m2 - 4-person table requires a minimum of 4m2 - Bench-style furniture is permitted for use in business parklets but must be constructed of lightweight material to ensure easy removal and storage. - Bench-style furniture must have a gap of 0.5m between each setting to allow unobstructed access and circulation for patrons and staff. - All furniture must be removed and stored inside the premises outside the of permitted hours of operation, unless otherwise stipulated by the permit.

-- A minimum space of four-square meters is typical for a table and four chairs (2m x 2m) and a distance of 0.5m should be allowed between adjoining settings. - o 2-person table requires a minimum of 2m2 (unless a narrow footpath) - o 3-person table requires a minimum of 3m2 - o 4-person table requires a minimum of 4m2 - Bench-style furniture is permitted for use in business parklets but must be constructed of lightweight material to ensure easy removable and storage. - Bench-style furniture must have a gap of 0.5metres between each setting to allow unobstructed access and circulation for patrons and staff. - All furniture must be removed and stored inside the premises outside of the permitted hours of operation, unless otherwise stipulated by the permit. - The permit-holder must ensure that adequate storage is provided for all furniture.
+- The permit-holder must ensure that adequate storage is provided for all furniture.
 If the business operates beyond the hours approved on the permit, the applicant must indicate how furniture will be securely stacked and/or stored to be rendered unusable. - Furniture removal must occur without causing unreasonable noise and disturbance to nearby residents.